10 cm M. 14 Feldhaubitze: Royal Italian Army

 During World War I the Royal Italian Army had captured 1,222 10 cm Mod.
 14/16 howitzers from the Austro-Hungarian Army.
 A further 1,472 were given to Italy as war reparations.
 In Italian service the guns were designated Obice da 100/17 Mod.
 14 and Obice da 100/17 Mod.
 16. The Royal Army Arsenal in Turin developed a new series of ammunition for the howitzers which were introduced in 1932 and included chemical warfare grenades.
-At the outbreak of World War II the Royal Army and the Guardia alla Frontiera were fielding 1,325 Mod.
-14 in the original Austro-Hungarian configuration and 199 Mod 14, which had their wooden wheels replaced with tires for use in motorized divisions.
-The artillery of the Alpini mountain troops fielded 181 Mod.
-16. howitzers.
-During the North African Campaign Italian forces mounted the 100/17 Mod.
-14 onto Lancia 3Ro heavy trucks and employed the gun as mobile anti-tank cannon.